 Headset: 3.5mm headset jack and included headset

 Battery: Non-removable Li-Ion 3000 mAh battery with Quick Charge 2.0

 Sensors Iris scanner, fingerprint (rear-mounted), accelerometer, gyro, proximity, compass, barometer, heart rate, SpO2

 Warranty: Limited 24 month warranty from manufacturer defect.

-To get the most out of a Android phone you need to have a Google account and the S8 also prompts you to open a Samsung account.
-Without this the phone is useable but you cannot access the store, update apps or do a number of other things.
+To get the most out of an Android phone you need to have a Google account and the S8 also prompts you to open a Samsung account.
+Without this the phone is usable but you cannot access the store, update apps or do a number of other things.
 A sim with a data contract is a requirement if you want to use the S8 on the go but it is possible to use it as a wifi only device.